algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 The standard when using free RTOS is to start the tasks in ``setup()``.

 from ``setup()`` create an object for each class.
 Their constructor should handle the module or function setup.

 Create the tasks with ``xTaskCreate()``.

-start the code with ``vTaskStartScheduler()`` which will start all the class.
+start the code with ``vTaskStartScheduler()`` which will start all the classes.
 The logic should be entirely operated in the ``mainTask()``

 ## Security

-As per the client requirement, the firmware doesn't need to be updated.
-The firmware also needs to be protected from external attack through it's USB port which should only enable charging.
+As per the client's requirement, the firmware doesn't need to be updated.
+The firmware also needs to be protected from external attack through its USB port which should only enable charging.
-A solution to lock the firmware, **//!\\\\ Should only be done once a final version of the firmware is approved //!\\\\**, is to remove the USB stack from the nrf52840 SDK and from any library used in the firmware.
+A solution to lock the firmware, **//!\\\\ Should only be done once a final version of the firmware is approved //!\\\\**, is to remove the USB stack from the nrf52840 SDK and any library used in the firmware.
-As an added layer of security, the P0.13 and P0.15 Pins should set as GPIO pin in the program to make sure they can not be used as USB.
+As an added layer of security, the P0.13 and P0.15 Pins should be set as GPIO pins in the program to make sure they can not be used as USB.
 This will completely lock anyone from using the USB port, as the USB communication protocol wouldn't exist anymore on the device.
 This can not be reverted.

-A reversible approach would be to create a password protection on the USB port.
+A reversible approach would be to create password protection on the USB port.